 According to a recent study, Yoga is Australia’s fastest growing fitness activity and sport in the country, surpassing even cricket, soccer, and tennis.
 It is estimated that one in 10 Australians spends time on a yoga mat at least once a week.

-Pilates is another fast growing fitness activity that you have probably seen on our class schedule along with regular yoga classes.
+Pilates is another fast growing fitness activity you have probably seen on our class schedule along with regular yoga classes.
 Pilates is popular amongst celebrities like Gwyneth Paltrow, Madonna and Jennifer Aniston.
-But, what is it?
-If you’ve looked into one of our studios during class time you’d probably think they are very similar.
+But what is it?
+If you’ve looked into one of our studios during class time you probably think they are very similar.
 So, what’s the difference between Yoga and Pilates?

 Which Should I Choose: Yoga or Pilates?

 It depends.
 We recommend both classes if you can.
 If you prefer more structured classes with less chanting and “om-ing”, then Pilates is probably the class for you.
 You’ll build killer core strength while improving your posture, strength and balance.

 Yoga, on the other hand, is more go-with-the-flow and tends to have a bit of a spiritual element to it.
 You, of course, can practice Yoga without the spirituality compound, but it is a large part of the culture.
 If you’re looking for something to improve your flexibility and is low-impact, Yoga is a great workout.

 However, if you really want to push your body to new levels, try both Yoga and Pilates.
 Yoga can be practised every day if you want.
 Even if you can’t make it to class, you can spend 20 minutes at home on your mat.
 Just do a few basic Yoga poses to stretch and unwind from a tough day at the office.